-Participation in research projects aimed at preventing the progression of diabetes to the clinical stage.
-The presence of two or more positive antibody titers indicates an active autoimmune process of $\beta$ -cell apoptosis in the pancreas and allows for the diagnosis of stage 1 (preclinical) type 1 diabetes.
-Stage 2 is diagnosed with the addition of dysglycemia, which is:
+The presence of two or more positive antibody titers indicates an active autoimmune process of β -cell apoptosis in the pancreas and allows for the diagnosis of stage 1 (preclinical) type 1 diabetes.
+Stage 2 is diagnosed with the addition of dysgly-caemia, which is:

-- IFG (impaired fasting blood glucose) or - IGT (impaired glucose tolerance) or - HbAlc: 5.7-6.4% or a 10% increase from its value.
-Given the significant risk of developing stage 3 type 1 diabetes, patients in preclinical stages require health education regarding a healthy lifestyle (proper body weight and regular physical activity extend the preclinical period) and glucose value assessment.
-For children in the preclinical phase of the disease, to monitor disease progression, at least an annual OGTT (with glucose measurement also at 30, 60, and 90 minutes) and HbAlc - 7.
-Keep in mind that a patient may have a mixed etiology of diabetes.
+- IFG (impaired fasting blood glucose) or

+- IGT (impaired glucose tolerance) or

+- HbA{1c}: 5.7-6.4% or a 10% increase from its value.

+Due to the significant risk of progressing to stage 3 type 1 diabetes, patients in preclinical stages require health education on a healthy lifestyle (maintaining a proper body weight and engaging in regular physical activity prolongs the preclinical phase) and glycemic value assessment.
+In children in the preclinical phase of the disease, monitoring the progression depends on the child's age and the number of positive autoantibodies.
+(Consensus Guidance for Monitoring Individuals with Islet Autoantibody-Positive Pre-Stage 3 Type 1 Diabetes. https://diabetesjournals.org/ care/article/47/8/1276/156880/Consensus-Guidance-for-Monitoring-Individuals-With)

+7. Keep in mind that a patient may have a mixed etiology of diabetes.

 II.
-Goals of diabetes treatment
+Goals of Diabetes Treatment